AleNegrini/Cloudera-Unix-CheatSheet/User Management.md

 [root]$ cd /etc
 [root]$ visudo
 ```
-add the following line under the ROOT ALL=(ALL) ALL:
+add the following line under the ROOT ALL=(ALL) PASSWD:ALL
 ```
 <username> ALL=(ALL) ALL
 ```